There are 2 family nurse practitioner (FNP) certification exams you can choose to take:

 AANP Pass Rates

-The AANP offers multiple certification exams for nurse practitioners entering different specialties.
-Their 2024 Annual Report includes pass rate data for the Family NP Exam (FNP), Adult-Gerontology NP Exam (AGNP), Psychiatric Mental Health NP Exam (PMHNP), and Emergency NP Exam (ENP).
+The AANP's 2025 Certification Statistics include pass rate data for the Family NP Exam (FNP), Adult-Gerontology Primary Care NP Exam (AGPCNP), Psychiatric Mental Health NP Exam (PMHNP), and Emergency NP Exam (ENP).

 ANCC Pass Rates

-The ANCC offers multiple certification exams for nurse practitioners entering different specialties.
-Their 2024 Certification Data Report outlines pass rate information for the Family Nurse Practitioner Exam (FNP-BC), Psychiatric-Mental Health Nurse Practitioner Exam (PMHNP-BC), Adult-Gerontology Acute Care Nurse Practitioner Exam (AGACNP-BC), and Adult-Gerontology Primary Care Nurse Practitioner Exam (AGPCNP-BC).
+The ANCC's 2024 Certification Data Report* outlines pass rate information for the Family Nurse Practitioner Exam (FNP-BC), Psychiatric-Mental Health Nurse Practitioner Exam (PMHNP-BC), Adult-Gerontology Acute Care Nurse Practitioner Exam (AGACNP-BC), and Adult-Gerontology Primary Care Nurse Practitioner Exam (AGPCNP-BC).

 AANP Score Report and Retakes